EMPLOYMENT LAW NEWS

 The number of state marijuana laws that provide employee protections continues to grow.

-Employers should be aware of the nuanced laws regarding hiring and disciplining employees.
+Employers should remain aware of the nuanced laws regarding hiring and disciplining employees.

 This Employment Law News blog is intended for market awareness only, it is not to be used for legal advice or counsel.